grimme-lab/qc2-teaching/doc/apps-ex.rst

    reaction enthalpies.

 6. Calculate single-point energies with the double hybrid B2PLYP-D3/def2-QZVP and with CCSD(T)/def2-QZVP.
-Use the TPSS geometries and thermal corrections to calculate the reaction enthalpies.
+Use the TPSS-D3 geometries and thermal corrections to calculate the reaction enthalpies.
 Keep in mind that you have to run an SCF first with ``ridft``.
    Afterwards, use ``ricc2`` for the double-hybrid and ``ccsdf12`` for the coupled cluster calculation.
 The energies can be found in the respective output.